 Put yourself in a relaxing mindset with a good morning stretch as you watch the world go by from your chic room at the Hotel Alexandra.

 Get your morning fuel at Grød, a collection of porridge bars scattered throughout the city.
-The cosy eateries embody hygge at its finest.
+The cozy eateries embody hygge at its finest.
 The seasonal menu offers an expansive range of porridge bowls filled with healthy ingredients to replenish your energy.
-Choose your perfect mix of cereals (oat, chia seeds, quinoa) cooked with organic oat milk and served with colourful toppings.
+Choose your perfect mix of cereals (oat, chia seeds, quinoa) cooked with organic oat milk and served with colorful toppings.
 We loved the vegan and gluten-free Superia porridge garnished with raspberries, banana and apple compote.

-Originally created as a resting place for plague victims in the 18th century, the cemetery later became the final home for famous Danes such as Hans Christian Andersen, Soren Kierkegaard and Niels Bohr.
+Originally created as a resting place for plague victims in the eighteenth century, the cemetery later became the final home for famous Danes such as Hans Christian Andersen, Soren Kierkegaard and Niels Bohr.
 Stroll beneath its towering pines and fountains or opt for a picnic on its verdant lawns if the temperature is right.

 After that breath of fresh air, explore Rosenborg Castle.
 A Renaissance marvel, the castle was commissioned by King Christian IV in 1606, acting as the royal residence until 1710.
 The well-preserved interiors boast a lavish mishmash of styles.
-While some rooms display dark and sober colours with black and white checkerboard floors and tapestries hanging on the walls, others are more colourful, with resplendent objects such as the Danish crown jewels.
+While some rooms display dark and sober colors with black and white checkerboard floors and tapestries hanging on the walls, others are more colorful, with resplendent objects such as the Danish crown jewels.

 Once you’re ready to get back to it, stroll to Kastellet, a military fort built in the early 1800s.
 Kastellet is shaped like a star surrounded by moats and houses numerous historic buildings such as a charming windmill and a former prison.
 Fall under the spell of its expansive green spaces where cherry trees, wild tulips, hyacinths as well as ducks, herons, swans and crested grebes flourish.

 Denmark is known for its modern art thanks to the likes of Peter Alsing Nielsen and Gunnar Aagaard Andersen, among others.
-The Louisiana Museum of Modern Art is worth a day trip because of its revolving collection of 4,000 international artworks.
+The Louisiana Museum of Modern Art is worth a day trip because of its revolving collection of 4,000 international works.
 The structure’s various wings were designed by architects Jørgen Bo and Vilhelm Wohlert to respect the original structure of the space, allowing a perfect coexistence with the natural environment.
 The Sculpture Park is particularly breathtaking, with 45 sculptures blending seamlessly with their surroundings.

 Back in Copenhagen proper, get your heavy metal and beer fix at Warpigs Brewpub in the Meatpacking District.
-This Texan-style BBQ spot offers 22 beers on tap, from IPAs to Schwarzbier, as well as handmade soda pop in a variety of flavours.
+This Texan-style BBQ spot offers 22 beers on tap, from IPAs to Schwarzbier, as well as handmade soda pop in a variety of flavors.